st10478785/Kitchen_Delicacies_Christoffel/README.md

 Unsplash (no date) Several bottles of wine are lined up on a shelf.
 Available at: https://unsplash.com/photos/several-bottles-of-wine-are-lined-up-on-a-shelf-PwPUaUpUHOs (Accessed: 1 October 2025).

-Unsplash (no date) Assorted vegetables (wtevVfGYwnM).
-Available at: https://unsplash.com/photos/assorted-vegetables-wtevVfGYwnM (Accessed: 1 October 2025).
+Unsplash (no date) Sliced cake with cherry on white ceramic plate.
+Available at: https://unsplash.com/photos/sliced-cake-with-cherry-on-white-ceramic-plate-XtYPjMTNQUA (Accessed: 3 November 2025).

-Unsplash (no date) Five gray spoons filled with assorted color powders near chilli.
-Available at: https://unsplash.com/photos/five-gray-spoons-filled-with-assorted-color-powders-near-chilli-vA1L1jRTM70 (Accessed: 1 October 2025).
+Unsplash (no date) Strawberry juice in clear drinking glass.
+Available at: https://unsplash.com/photos/strawberry-juice-in-clear-drinking-glass-ycnvnL4beLo (Accessed: 3 November 2025).

-Unsplash (no date) Assorted vegetables (KUZnfk-2DSQ).
-Available at: https://unsplash.com/photos/assorted-vegetables-KUZnfk-2DSQ (Accessed: 1 October 2025).
+Unsplash (no date) Table topped with plates and bowls of food.
+Available at: https://unsplash.com/photos/a-table-topped-with-plates-and-bowls-of-food-i_aER9p0Iw0 (Accessed: 4 November 2025).

-Unsplash (no date) Empty cups on tray.
-Available at: https://unsplash.com/photos/empty-cups-on-tray-GrPm7g3crwQ (Accessed: 1 October 2025).
+Unsplash (no date) Vegetable salad on white ceramic plate.
+Available at: https://unsplash.com/photos/vegetable-salad-on-white-ceramic-plate-xeTv9N2FjXA (Accessed: 4 November 2025).

 Unsplash (no date) White ceramic plates.
 Available at: https://unsplash.com/photos/white-ceramic-plates-0hAdietsUrE (Accessed: 1 October 2025).

-JavaScript Mastery (2025) React Native Course for Beginners in 2025 | Build a Full Stack React Native App.
-Available at: https://youtu.be/f8Z9JyB2EIE?si=Uk57MO0HYxF_joMW (Accessed: between 1 and 20 August 2025).

-Programming with Mosh (2023) React Tutorial for Beginners.
-Available at: https://youtu.be/SqcY0GlETPk?si=u9xWYPUc3rP1LEFz (Accessed: between 1 and 20 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/wbj-DuaL748?si=49R3Hfbjw6oTaho6 (Accessed: 8 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/kxrkQLTSdsc?si=7E4do4ym0sDyM531 (Accessed: 2 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/LKrX390fJMw?si=69gLkYov4KRgwtoZ (Accessed: 1 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/vk13GJi4Vd0?si=sBr6sF4NbIJQ84TC (Accessed: 4 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/JJR60QtgdsM?si=VXMbtFdNwMzn4xlF (Accessed: 8 August 2025).

-[Unknown Author] (no date) Video title unknown.
-Available at: https://youtu.be/fLIl6jypzkI?si=aYYjamEqKgIkAG2m (Accessed: 2 August 2025).
+Unsplash (no date) A group of fruit tarts sitting on top of a table.
+Available at: https://unsplash.com/photos/a-group-of-fruit-tarts-sitting-on-top-of-a-table-K8z5FJUay74 (Accessed: 6 November 2025).